Go beyond the usual destinations, discover some of the most unique experiences in Bikaner, Ajmer & Pushkar with us!

 9 Popular Painting Styles of Rajasthan

 Rajasthan has always been a colourful state, and these have always reflected in the various styles of paintings that have originated from the state.
-Let’s explore some of the popular painting styles of Rajasthan !
+Let’s explore some of the popular painting styles of Rajasthan!

-Nine Popular Painting Styles of Rajasthan
+Nine Painting Styles from Rajasthan

-1. Phad Paintings:
+1. Miniature Paintings:

 Phad paintings are a seven hundred year old technique that has been passed down generation to generation.
 Its origins are in Bhilwara, Rajasthan, Hence they are scroll paintings that narrate elaborate stories about religion.
 And mainly about the deities the local population of a region worships.
 They are widely recognised as “mobile temples” as phad artists would popularly travel with their paintings.
 Also they narrate some story about the deity in the painting accompanied with singing and dancing.

-3. Gemstone Paintings:
+3. Gemstone Paintings

 Fairly recent compared to the rest of the painting styles, the gemstone paintings can only be traced back to the last two hundred years.
 While there are cheaper -artificial stones – versions available as well, the original version used semi precious stones instead of paint to add colour to the painting.
 Since Rajasthan has always had a large repository of semi-precious gemstones like agate, blood stone, amethyst, citrine, carnelian, jade, tiger, malachite, and others, this painting style was almost bound to pop up.
 These semi precious stones are carefully selected, and grounded to a paste to act as paint.
 They are then applied on marble or an acrylic or glass sheet.